Art-Sells/Arells/Build-Notes.md

 - - Modal: Wallet Connection Successful, Connecting Ethereum .5% one-time fee, etc, etc, agree (metamask/base)?
 - - Modal: Connection Canceled
 - If acVatoi != 0, then hide "Connect Ethereum to begin"
+- Get From VavityTester: Auto checks (every 10 or so seconds): if cVactTaa of matching Wallet Address is not 0 and is less than Wallet Address amount, if so then:
+- - - "Connect More (ETH) with (MM)/(CB)” Button appears and Ignores the funded:true/false
+- - - Modal: "Your “ETH” amount increased +"add wallet amount - cVactTaa here" Would you like to see your full (ETH) “total wallet amount” protected from bear markets?
+(YES) <- button opens up new deposit ask and if its complete, then the new deposit
 - Chart (after wallet connection):
 - - Left
 - - - My Portfolio